Quasi-Experimental Shift-Share Research Designs: Shift-Share IV in Practice

+Column 4 implements a simple sensitivity test to assess the stability of the results when the controls from ADH are omitted.
+This test is motivated by the result of the balance test in panel B of Table 3, which indicated that the shift-share instrument was correlated with the share of foreign born population.
+It is therefore instructive to see whether the headline regression coefficient is sensitive to the inclusion of this and other controls.
+In fact, we find that the results remain very similar without controls, with a point estimate of -0.314 and an exposure-robust standard error of 0.134.
+We proceed by keeping the ADH controls for the remainder of the analysis.

-Column 4 illustrates how our framework makes it straightforward to introduce more detailed industry-level controls in SSIV, which are commonly used in industry-level studies of the China shock.
-In particular, \textcite{AADHP2016} examine the impact of trade with China on U.S. employment across industries and control for fixed effects of 10 broad industry groups.
-By Proposition 4, we can also exploit shock variation within these industry groups (and periods) in the SSIV design, weakening the assumption of quasi-random shock assignment.
-This entails controlling for the shares of exposure to the 10 industry groups defined by \textcite{AADHP2016}, interacted with period dummies.
-The resulting point estimate in column 4 of Table 4 remains very similar to that of column 3, at -0.252 with a standard error of 0.136.
-Here exposure-robust standard errors are obtained by including the 10-groups-by-period fixed effects in the equivalent industry-level regression, per Section \ref{subsec:inference}.
+Further columns of Table 4 parallel the specifications of \textcite[Table 3]{AADHP2016} that include further industry-level controls.
+This illustrates how our framework makes it straightforward to introduce more detailed industry-level controls in SSIV, which are commonly used in industry-level studies of the China shock.
+The validity of these estimates relies on weaker versions of conditional random assignment (Assumption 3), and robustness of the coefficients is therefore reassuring.
+Specifically, \textcite{AADHP2016} control for fixed effects of ten broad industry groups (one-digit manufacturing sectors) in column 2 of their Table 3.
+By Proposition 4, we can exploit shock variation within these industry groups in the SSIV design by controlling for the lagged shares of exposure to these industry groups (and including fixed effects of these groups in the equivalent industry regressions for correct inference, per Section \ref{subsec:inference}).
+The resulting point estimate in column 5 of Table 4 remains very similar to that of column 3, at -0.310 with a standard error of 0.134.